kazz12211/fret-calculator/README.md

 # fret-calculator
-- Calculate fret positions of equal temperamentfor guitar builder
+- Calculate fret positions of equal temperament for guitar maker

 ## Goal
 - Calculate bridge position and saddle height with given scale